fre3dm4n/fuzztruction-net/README.md

 # Runninge start.sh the second time will automatically build the fuzzer.

-# See `Fuzzing a Target using Fuzztruction` below for further instructions.
+# See `Fuzzing a Target using Fuzztruction-Net` below for further instructions.
 ```

 ## Components
-Fuzztruction contains the following core components:
+Fuzztruction-Net contains the following core components:

 ### ****Scheduler****
 The scheduler orchestrates the interaction of the generator and the consumer.
 It governs the fuzzing campaign, and its main task is to organize the fuzzing loop.
 In addition, it also maintains a queue containing queue entries.
 Each entry consists of the seed input passed to the generator (if any) and all mutations applied to the generator.
 Each such queue entry represents a single test case.
 In traditional fuzzing, such a test case would be represented as a single file.
 The implementation of the scheduler is located in the [`scheduler`](./scheduler/) directory.